+FIRST

-- FIRST Obtain a copy of Information Manual 3 Information for Committees Primarily Formed to Support or Oppose a Ballot Measure - from the Registrar of Voters. - SECOND File a Form 410 Statement of Organization with the Registrar of Voters
+Obtain a copy of Information Manual 3 - Information for Committees Primarily Formed to Support or Oppose a Ballot Measure - from the Registrar of Voters, or an electronic copy from www.fppc.ca.gov.

+SECOND

+File a Form 410 - Statement of Organization

-Any person, who receives contributions totaling \$2,000 or more within a calendar year, qualifies as a recipient committee and - within 10 days of qualifying - must file a Form 410 with the Secretary of State (original) and the county.
+Any person, who receives contributions totaling \$2,000 or more within a calendar year, qualifies as a recipient committee and - within 10 days of qualifying - must file a Form 410 with the Secretary of State (original and one copy for the county).